sfo-project/3D-flow-in-circular-pipe-laminar/Docs/Fluent/Simulation.md

 > **_In simple words: Current tutorial teaches users to fish, rather than giving them a fish._**

 ## Setting up a CFD simulation has following four steps:
+The summary of the steps to take for CFD simulation setup for problem of laminar flow in a circular pipe are as follows:

+ 1-  `/define/models/steady`
+ 2-  `/define/models/solver/pressure-based`
+ 3-  `/define/models/viscous/laminar`
+ 4-  `/define/material/change-create`
+ 5-  `/define/boundary-conditions/fluid`
+ 6-  `/define/boundary-conditions/velocity-inlet`
+ 7-  `/define/boundary-conditions/pressure-outlet`
+ 8-  `/define/boundary-conditions/wall`
+ 9-  `solve/set/discretization-schem`
+ 10- `solve/set/under-relaxation`
+ 11- `/solve/initialize/compute-defaults/velocity-inlet`
+ 12- `solve/iterate`

+Following is the step-by-step explanation for each of the above command/setting procedure.
+It should be noted that the path for defining conditions and other settings that are provided in `command line` format.
+Users can access exact same settings and options by following the provided path via the tree of progress or pull down menu in ANSYS FLUENT.

 1. ###### Setup Model/s:
 According to the physics of the flow field user will select required model/s to simulate the flow.